emqx/blog/en/202011/connect-to-mqtt-broker-with-websocket.md

 Beginners are likely to make the following mistakes.

 - The connection address does not specify a protocol: WebSocket is a communication protocol that uses `ws` (non-encrypted), `wss` (SSL encrypted) as its protocol identifier. the MQTT.js client supports multiple protocols and the connection address needs to specify the protocol type.
-- The connection address does not specify a port: MQTT does not specify a port for WebSocket access, and EMQ X uses `8083` and `8084` as the default ports for unencrypted and encrypted connections respectively.
+- The connection address does not specify a port: MQTT does not specify a port for WebSocket access, and EMQX uses `8083` and `8084` as the default ports for unencrypted and encrypted connections respectively.
 The default port of WebSocket protocol is the same as HTTP (80/443), no port means WebSocket uses the default port to connect.
 On the other hand, no need to specify a port when using a standard MQTT connection.
 For example, MQTT.js can use `mqtt://localhost` on the Node.js side to connect to the standard MQTT 1883 port, and when the connection address is `mqtts://localhost`, it will be connected to 8884 port.
-- Connection address without path: MQTT-WebSoket uniformly uses `/path` as the connection path, which should be specified when connecting, and the path used on EMQ X is `/mqtt`.
+- Connection address without path: MQTT-WebSoket uniformly uses `/path` as the connection path, which should be specified when connecting, and the path used on EMQX is `/mqtt`.
 - The protocol does not match the port: use `wss` connection, but connect to port `8083`.
 - The use of unencrypted WebSocket connections under HTTPS: organizations such as Google are pushing HTTPS while also limiting security through browser constraints, i.e., the use of the unencrypted `ws` protocol to initiate connection requests is automatically prohibited by the browser under HTTPS connections.
-- The certificate does not match the connection address: lengthy, see below for details **Enable SSL/TLS for EMQ X**.
+- The certificate does not match the connection address: lengthy, see below for details **Enable SSL/TLS for EMQX**.

 ### Connection options